How To Calculate Battery Charging Current and Time?

 150 Ah Solar Battery

 Individuals who use batteries on large scale do care about battery charging current and time because batteries are delicate and need care.
 In this article, we’ll check out the way to calculate the battery charging current and battery charging time.
-For the sake of an instance, we are taking a 12 Volts 150 Ah which we use at the inverters.
+For the sake of an instance, we are taking 12 Volts 150 AH, which we use at the inverters.

-Charging an inverter battery like 150 Ah requires some hefty time, any newbie may make questions like:
+Charging an inverter battery like 150 AH requires some hefty time, any newbie may make questions like:

 • How much current (Amps) is required to charge a 150 Ah battery?